If you can’t find what you’re looking for here, just email The Philly Contraption Contest at email@example.com.

 Can a remote control device be used elsewhere in the machine?

 Well, sort of.
-A remote control device can be used elsewhere in the machine but only if the transmitter and the receiver are both contained within the footprint of the machine and not controlled by a human intervention.
+A remote control device can be used elsewhere in the machine but only if the transmitter and the receiver are both contained within the footprint of the machine and not controlled by a human.
 In other words, step 18 cannot be triggered by a teammate pressing a button on a remote control, but if a ball rolls down a track and presses a button on a remote control that then triggers another device, that’s perfectly legit.

 Can dry ice be used?